CellMigrationLab/Fast4DReg/README.md

 # Dependencies

-Fast4DReg requires the NanoJ-Core plugin, which can be installed through Fiji update site: open ImageJ and select “Update” in the “Help”-menu.
+Fast4DReg requires the NanoJ-Core plugin and Bioformats, which can both be installed through Fiji update site: open ImageJ and select “Update” in the “Help”-menu.

 # Step-by-step walkthrough